xdissent/ievms/README.md

 VirtualBox (or possibly elsewhere) that disables guest control after a Windows 8 virtual machine's state is saved.
-To better support guest control and to eliminate yet another image download, ievms will re-use the IE9 Win7 image for IE10 and IE11 by default.
+To better support guest control and to eliminate yet another image download, ievms will re-use the IE9 Win7 image for IE11 by default.
 In addition, the Win7 VMs are the only ones which can be successfully "rearmed" to extend the activation period.

-**NOTE:** If you'd like to disable Win7 VM reuse for IE10, set the environment variable `REUSE_WIN7` to anything other than `yes`:
+**NOTE:** If you'd like to disable Win7 VM reuse for IE11, set the environment variable `REUSE_WIN7` to anything other than `yes`:

-    curl -s https://raw.githubusercontent.com/xdissent/ievms/master/ievms.sh | REUSE_WIN7="no" bash
+    curl -s https://raw.githubusercontent.com/esaron/ievms/master/ievms.sh | REUSE_WIN7="no" bash

-**NOTE:** It is currently impossible to install IE11 **without** reusing the Win7 virtual machine.

 Control ISO
 -----------